3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/README.md

 ## Why full screen?

-It is unlikely that users need to see any information other than **candidate for launch** in order to perform the task of **launching an application**.
+What the user wants to see in order to accomplish the task of **launching an application** is a list of **candidate applications to launch**, and there is little need for any other information to be visible.

-Therefore, the choices are deployed across the entire screen.
+Therefore, the choices are deployed across the entire screen so that more information is visible at once.

 # Requirements